Tuesday, 3 April 2018

 On the night of 14th October 1967, a commercial paint had been daubed on fourteen of the nineteen paintings in pockets A and B (Wijesekara, 1990).
 Two figures had also been damaged by hacking away the head of one figure and the portion above the waist of the other figure (Wijesekara, 1990).

-A large number of graffiti have been found on the surface of the Mirror Wall.
-Visitors who came to Sigiriya from the 7th to the 19th century have left their comments on the Mirror Wall.
-The body of literature known as graffiti, ranging between the 6th and 13th centuries describes the damsels painted on the rock surface as well as the surrounding environment of the royal park.
+Visitors who came to Sigiriya from the 7th to the 19th century have left their comments on the wall presently known as Kedapat-pavura or Mirror Wall.
+The surface of it originally had been white and the people who visited the site used fine points of metal to cut the surface to engrave their comments (Devendra, 1951).
+The comments belonging to the 6th and 13th centuries are known as Sigiri graffiti and they describe the beauty of the damsels painted on the rock surface as well as the surrounding environment of the royal park.

 .